Byteron/arrow-jai/README.md

-# gmtk-jam-2019
+# One Arrow Colosseum - Jai Edition
-Entry for the Gamemakers Toolkit Game Jam 2019
+Entry for the Gamemakers Toolkit Game Jam 2019, rewritten in jai.

 ## Licensing